| home | catalogue | history | references | appendix |

 beach breaks

-along Sunshine Beacli to Caloundra and Alexandra Headlands all year round.
+along Sunshine Beacli to Caloundra and Alexandra Headlands all

-So we've ij
+So we've been

 types of surf.